-The lottery will be open as needed to fill vacant vouchers two times a year.
+The lottery will be open as needed to fill vacant vouchers.
 All numbers selected in each lottery will be invited to begin the process to determine eligibility prior to processing any applicants from a subsequent lottery.

 The wait list will be updated as needed to ensure that all applicants and applicant information is current and timely.